Which of the following must be disclosed under federal law in all residential real estate transactions?

 Why is this correct?

-Option B is correct because the Residential Lead-Based Paint Hazard Reduction Act of 1992 specifically mandates disclosure of known lead-based paint hazards in homes built before 1978 for all residential real estate transactions involving such properties.
+The Residential Lead-Based Paint Hazard Reduction Act requires disclosure of known lead-based paint hazards in homes built before 1978.
+This is a federal requirement that applies nationwide.

 Podcast Transcript